community members make up the Bend-La Pine Schools Board of Directors.

 Review the District Calendar to find dates and times of upcoming board meetings.

 Submit a message to the school board's Listening Post, which is an electronic communication directly to the full board and superintendent.
-In addition to the Listening Post, you can contact board members by phone.

 Learn more about Caroline Skidmore